MrFantm/ColdCases/CaseScript.md

 # CaseScript 1.0 Documentation

 If you're wanting to write custom cases to solve here's what you're gonna want to know.

+CaseScript is an Interperated Programming Language written by yours truly, I am in the process of polishing up the syntax for most of this.
+It is subject to change.

 This should cover the custom programming language, the folder setup, essential files for your case to run, and any bugs that may occur and how to fix them.

 ---------